Safeguarding Policies

 Visiting professionals are informed of what to do if they have a safeguarding concern and are invited to appropriate training.

-For our students who are over the age of 18, college staff must contact Adult Social Care (01925 444239) who will contact the Safeguarding Team for adults (01925 444078).
+For our pupils who are over the age of 18, we have a specific Adult Safeguarding Policy and staff will liaise with Adult Social Care.
 School and college staff are particularly important as they are in a position to identify concerns early, provide help and prevent concerns from escalating.

-The Safeguarding Team meets regularly and comprises all members of SLT and the Pastoral Support Officer.
-The Pastoral Support Officer produces a weekly summary of safeguarding concerns which is discussed by all the Safeguarding Team.
+The Safeguarding Team meets regularly and comprises all members of SLT and the Pastoral Support Officers.
+The Pastoral Support Officers produce a weekly summary of safeguarding concerns which is discussed by all the Safeguarding Team.
 The Designated Senior Lead (DSL) at Fox Wood is Lianne Buchanan, and the deputy DSL is Louise Messham.
+At our Fox Cubs site the DSL is Lyndsey Phillips and the Deputy DSL is Gemma Capper.
 The member of staff with overarching responsibility for child welfare at school is Lucinda Duffy (Headteacher).
-If early help is appropriate, the DSL should liaise with other agencies and set up an interagency assessment as appropriate (Early Help Assessment).
-If this is appropriate, the case should be kept under constant review and consideration given to a referral to social care if the child’s situation does not appear to be improving.